 Once the protests started, I knew things were about to change.
 We saw thousands of people start showing up in the streets, and I didn’t know who to reach out to so I could photograph what was happening.
 I talked to my friends who were covering the protests, and they help me figure out how to pitch stories to news outlets.
 I focused my pitches on stories that people weren’t covering or talking about.

-My first assignment for Agency France Presse was a no-mask rally in Ohio, and I spent most of my summer in Louisville, KY, covering the protests.
-I’ve been covering the Indianapolis FedEx shooting, and one of my photographs made the front page of the Washington Post newspaper.
+My first assignment for Agency France Presse was a no-mask rally in Ohio, and I spent most of my summer in Louisville, Kentucky, covering the protests.
+I’ve been covering the Indianapolis FedEx shooting, and one of my photographs made the front page of the Washington Post.

-The mother and family members of Breonna Taylor speak at a press conference in Louisville, Kentucky, following the findings of a grand jury investigation into the death of Taylor.
-(Credit: Jeff Dean)
+The mother and family members of Breonna Taylor speak at a press conference in Louisville, Kentucky, following the findings of a grand jury investigation into Taylor's death.
+(Photo credit: Jeff Dean)

-What advice do you have for people that want to become freelance journalists or photojournalists?
+What advice do you have for people who want to become freelance journalists or photojournalists?

 At the core of what we do as journalists, we should be good people.
 It affects everything that we do and how we approach this job.